JNRowe/jnrowe.github.io/articles/dropping_gentoo_reflex.rst

 .. [*] To be fair ``.tbz2`` files on Gentoo are just tarballs with a binary
        ``xpak`` appended.
 Those extra bits beyond “just a tar -C” are what makes dependency handling work among other things.

+.. program:: tar

+.. option:: -C

+    This option tells :command:`tar` to change directory before performing its duty.
+For example using ``-C /`` will switch to ``/``, and can be used to unpack a tarball directly over the root filesystem.

 .. |PMS| replace:: :abbr:`PMS (Package Manager Specification)`